 Prince Albert has 5 schools, of which 4 are equipped with a library.
 The proportion of no-fees schools remains at 80%.
 Prince Albert experienced significant progress regarding the matric pass rate between 2017 and 2018.
-The share of matriculants who passed increased from 69.2 % in 2016 to 89.7% in 2018, as per MERO but differs with the graphic across.
-However, the dropout rate for learners in Prince Albert that enrolled from Grade 10 in 2014 to Grade 12 in 2016 was recorded at 48.1%.
-High level of school drop-outs is influenced by a wide array of factors, including socio-economic factors such as teenage pregnancies, poverty, indigent households and unemployment.
+The share of matriculants who passed increased from 69.2% in 2016 to 89.7% in 2018, as per the MERO - although this differs with the graphic in Figure 3.8.
+However, the drop-out rate for learners in Prince Albert that enrolled from Grade 10 in 2014 to Grade 12 in 2016 was recorded at 48.1%.
+High levels of school drop-outs are influenced by a wide array of factors, including socioeconomic factors such as teenage pregnancies, poverty, indigent households and unemployment.

 Prince Albert Municipality has 2 fixed clinics, 2 mobile/satellite clinics and 1 district hospital.
 These are the Klaarstroom Satellite Clinic, Leeu Gamka Clinic, Prince Albert Clinic, Prince Albert Hospital, Leeu Gamka Ambulance Station and the Prince Albert Ambulance Station.
+These facilities can be seen in Figure 3.9 on the following page.

-Figure X shows the Human Development Indexes per municipal area in the CKD between 2012 and 2018.
+Figure 3.7 shows the Human Development Indexes per municipal area in the CKD between 2012 and 2018.
 It is positive that the HDI is improving year-on-year despite the low levels of income and poor economic growth in the region.